 We must remember that when Christ calls us to Holy Communion, He does not call us to perfection.
 Instead, He calls us to repentance.
 We must confess our sins and receive the Lord’s forgiveness on a regular basis if we hope to be cleansed and made worthy, though unworthy, to receive Him.
 It is Christ who makes us worthy, not ourselves.
 As He says, “The one who comes to Me I will by no means cast out” (John 6:37).

 How we should prepare for Communion

 While it is the Grace of God that makes us worthy to receive the Eucharist when all is said and done.
 However, that doesn’t mean we shouldn’t all make an effort to prepare our souls and bodies to receive this blessed sacrament.
-Below we list a few suggestions for what you can do to prepare yourself to receive during the next liturgy you participate in.
-This is by no means an exhaustive list.
+Below we list a few suggestions to help you prepare yourself to receive during the next liturgy you celebrate.
+This is by no means an exhaustive list:

 - Strive to live the Christian life

 - Go to Confession (or at the very least confess your sins to God in personal prayer)

-- Fast from midnight the night before (no food or drink)
+- Fast from midnight the night before (no food or drink, except for health reasons)